 “There were many, many superb moments, but I believe that mushroom and chestnut steamed pudding was best of all.”

-Also served: platters of steam brassicas, and onion gravy…
+Also served: platters of steamed brassicas, and onion gravy…

 A remove of Roast Foods and Fowls